 Of course, some of the above-mentioned cases may be solved by using a “table” tag structure in an email template, while others require special tricks and workarounds that engineers may apply to ensure correct email rendering.

-The best ways to creating HTML emails
+The best ways to create HTML emails

 There are some aspects that one should consider when building HTML email templates.
 Let’s review the suggestions below.